-I am an 19-year-old from Taiwan and I am currently a freshman studying Computer Science at MIT.
+I am a 20-year-old from Taiwan and I am currently a sophomore studying Computer Science at MIT.
 I am also frequently known by my username tmwilliamlin168.

 I was an 8-year-old who loved playing with Legos when I discovered videos of Lego robots on YouTube.
 Slowly, I learned about the endless possibilities of computer programs along with the enjoyment of challenging myself to make my programs work.
 Ever since this initial exposure, programming has defined my life.